AustinTSchaffer/Notebook/Technotes/Database Paradigms.md

 Can be expensive at scale.
 Adds value to user experience.
 Typeahead search-boxes are a great example.

-## Multi-Model Database

-> Don't want to use more than one database?
-Pick one that has the features/drawbacks of 2 or more, at the same time!

-FaunaDB is an example

-## Other DB Types
+## Other Notable DB Types

 - Data Warehouse
 - Time-series database
+- Multi-Model Database
+  - Don't want to use more than one database?
+Pick one that has the features/drawbacks of 2 or more, at the same time!
+  - Example: FaunaDB